telerik/kendo-ui-builder/docs/components/phone-textbox.md

 ---
-title: PhoneTextBox
+title: Phone Text Box
-page_title: PhoneTextBox - Components - Kendo UI Builder
+page_title: Phone Text Box - Components - Kendo UI Builder
-description: "Use and implement the PhoneTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Phone Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: phonetextbox_kuib
 ---

-# PhoneTextBox
+# Phone Text Box

-The PhoneTextBox is part of the Editors components which the Builder supports.
+The Phone Text Box is part of the Editors components which the Builder supports.

 ## Usage